criteo/command-launcher/gh-pages/content/en/docs/overview/system-package.md

 toc: true
 ---

-## What is a system package
+## What is a System Package

-System package is like other command launcher packages, with one `manifest.mf` file in it to describe the commands and contains binaries, scripts, and resources to execute these commands.
+A System Package is like any other Command Launcher package, with one `manifest.mf` file in it to describe the commands, and containing binaries, scripts, and resources to execute those commands.

-The difference is that a system package contains `system` commands, and it can be only installed from a central repository (not as a dropin package).
+The difference is that a System Package contains `system` commands, and it can only be installed from a central repository (not as a dropin package).

-You can customize your command launcher by providing a system package.
-In a system package, you can define system commands as functional hooks to extend command launcher's built-in functionalities, for example, login and metrics.
+You can customize your Command Launcher by providing a system package.
+In a system package, you can define system commands as functional hooks to extend Command Launcher's built-in functionalities, for example, `login` and `metrics`.

 ## Define system package